Errors within promises are extremely easy to handle. For the purposes of intercepting them, it's enough to call the catch

 const readFileEasily = (filepath) => fsp.readFile(filepath).catch(console.log);

 By intercepting an error, you leave no chance for the code calling the asynchronous function to know about it.
-The code that uses this function won't be able to react to any situation occurring because of an error.
-If you still need to process the error, do it, but don't forget to generate it again:
+The code that uses this function won't be able to react to any situation that occurs because of an error.
+If you still need to handle the error, do so, but don't forget to regenerate:

 import fsp from 'fs/promises';